BlueBrain/Brayns/python/doc/source/plugins.rst

 -------------------

 The Circuit Info plugin provides circuit-specific information.
 It is used by the brayns web interface WebBrayns.
-Nonetheless, it can be used within the python API as well, if desired, to query some circuit information, such as:
+It can be used within the JSON-RPC API to query some circuit information, such as:

 * List of GIDs (all, or from a list of target)
 * List of targets